It's a Sin

-"It's a Sin" is a song by English synth-pop duo Pet Shop Boys from their second studio album, Actually (1987).
+"It's a Sin" (also stylised "It's a sin.") is a song by English synth-pop duo Pet Shop Boys from their second studio album, Actually (1987).
 Written by Chris Lowe and Neil Tennant, the song was released on 15 June 1987 as the album's lead single.
 It became the duo's second number-one single on the UK singles chart, spending three weeks atop the chart.
-Additionally, the single topped the charts in Austria, Denmark, Finland, West Germany, Ireland, Norway, Portugal, South Africa, Spain, Sweden, Switzerland, and Zimbabwe, while reaching number nine on the US Billboard Hot 100.
+Additionally, the single topped the charts in over 15 other countries, including Austria, Denmark, Finland, West Germany, Ireland, Israel, Luxembourg, Norway, Poland, Portugal, South Africa, Spain, Sweden, Switzerland, and Zimbabwe, while reaching number nine on the US Billboard Hot 100.
 It remains one of Pet Shop Boys' most popular songs with 40 million streams in the UK.

 Background

 "It's a Sin" was written in 1982 at Ray Roberts' studio in Camden, where Lowe and Tennant worked on songs in their early years.
 Their original demo was one of the songs Tennant brought to his meeting with New York record producer Bobby Orlando.
 Pet Shop Boys made another demo with Orlando in 1984, but it was never released.
 The song's basic structure from the 1984 demo remained intact in the 1987 version, although the released production is far more dramatic.